 This Sept.
 28 repost is No. 8 in our Top 10 countdown of popular articles from the past 12 months.
 Choices are based on readership and staff selections.
 Links to earlier installments are below the photo gallery.

 ► Update: The century-old home sold for $1.15 million this month, according to Estately, a property listings site.

 Detroit legend has it that first lady Jackie Kennedy -- later known as Jackie O -- tried to get the white marble fireplace from this Indian Village mansion in Detroit for the White House Red Room, the Detroit Free Press reports.

 But the owner didn't budge.

-Now, the 7,056-square-foot house at 2150 Iroquois St., between Kercheval Avenue and East Vernor Highway, is on the market for $1.3 million.
-It has six bedrooms, four bathrooms and a pool.
+Now the 7,056-square-foot house at 2150 Iroquois St., between Kercheval Avenue and East Vernor Highway, is on the market for $1.3 million.
+It was built in 1915, has six bedrooms, four bathrooms and a pool.
 Realtor Kathy Manoogian of Coldwell Banker Weir Manuel notes:

 deeply carved around 1800.
 Its two side pilasters are carved Grecian women, each rendered about three feet high."